vdevos/fusic/README.md

 # Fusic

-Fusic is a social music network that enables you to collaborate your favorite music with your friends and discover new music from everyone else!
+Fusic should be a social music network that enables you to collaborate your favorite music with your friends and discover new music from everyone else!

+These items below should be the main features of Fusic version 1.0
 + Listen to your favorite songs
 + Create your own playlists and follow those of others
 + Let friends collaborate in your playlist by making them editors